IbzanHyena/blog.ibzan.co.uk/articles/2023-05-19-agda-propositional-equality.md

 Unfortunately, with great power come a great many problems.

 First and foremost, interacting with the outside world is hard!
-Without going into huge detail, Agda asserts that programs must be _total_ &mdash; they must terminate.
+Without going into huge detail, Agda asserts that programs must be _total_&mdash;they must terminate.
 Furthemore, reading files could theoretically yield an unbounded quantity of data; this is dealt with by special data types that allow for termination checking.
 These added complexities make it quite trickly to write an &ldquo;interactive&rdquo; (the Agda name for something that deals with the outside world) program.
 There are some resources for this class of problem, but it is not widespread among Agda programmers.